Legislation

 Click here

-The UK Anti-SLAPP Coalition welcomed this amendment, which if brought into law would be the first anti-SLAPP measure in the UK.
+This is a significant improvement and demonstrates significant protections for public interest reporting on this issue.
 It provides a robust new threshold test along the lines presented in our coalition’s model UK Anti-SLAPP Law and elevates the importance of free speech and public interest relating to economic crime.

 However, the amendment is not the meaningful protection against SLAPPs promised by the UK Government in July 2022 – it is only a step in that direction.
 It only covers claims relating to the “public interest in combating economic crime”.
 Further to this, it: